-Since the early 60’s; The Republic of Ghana has been able to supply its citizens (and also a few of its neighbors, occasionally) with a steady flow of electricity; due to our operating of hydroelectric dams such as not only the Akosombo Dam, but also the Kpong and Bui Dams in recent times.
+Renewable energy, is still a relatively unrealized Ghanaian dream.
+Since the early 60’s; The Republic of Ghana has been able to supply its citizens (and also a few of its neighbors, occasionally) with a steady flow of electricity; due to our operation of hydroelectric dams such as not only the Akosombo Dam but also the Kpong and Bui Dams in recent times.
 And while renewable energy sources are the way forward; it seems the country’s demand for constant power can’t also be fully matched by the supply from the dams; either due to poor management or simply as a result of an increase in the population size.

-I personally feel it’s not only time for the private sector to have a stronger presence in the energy sector; but also think we as a people need to diversify and look at alternative sources of renewable energy.
-And here are a few options which I think would best serve the nation:
+I personally feel it’s not only time for the private sector to have a stronger presence in the energy sector, but also think we as a people need to diversify and look at alternative sources of renewable energy.
+And here are a few options that I think would best serve the nation:

 - Solar Energy – This is a no-brainer.
 Solar energy is derived; through the conversion of radiant energy from the sun into electricity.
 Recently; Morocco became home to the world’s largest concentrated solar project; the Noor-Ouarzazate Complex; with it encompassing more than 3000 hectares in area and producing approximately 588 Megawatts of power.
 (Read more on this here).
 Ghana would benefit immensely from a similar project; primarily if it’s situated in the Northern Sector of the country.
 Additionally; a project of this nature would not only be prudent and efficient, but also eco-friendly.